 Here are a few resources for answering the most common questions regarding addiction:

 The American Psychological Association (APA), defines addiction as a condition in which the body must have a drug to avoid physical and psychological withdrawal symptoms.
 Addiction’s first stage is dependence, during which the search for a drug dominates an individual’s life.
 An addict eventually develops tolerance, which forces the person to consume larger and larger doses of the drug to get the same effect.

-addictionblog.org has compiled a list of options for college students seeking treatment for addictions.
+addictionblog.org compiled a list of options for college students seeking treatment for addictions.
 Potential barriers are also discussed.

 The Association of Recovery in Higher Education provides a list of colleges and universities that have on-campus recovery resources available.

-The National Institute on Drug Abuse has created a guide for those with a friend or loved one who has a substance abuse problem.
+The National Institute on Drug Abuse created a guide for those with a friend or loved one who has a substance abuse problem.

 Anxiety — Generalized Anxiety Disorder (GAD)